Sudden Death (1995 film): Plot

-The Secret Service and the Pittsburgh Bureau of Police team up to surround the arena and a standoff ensues.
-Meanwhile, Darren manages to find and disarm a few of the bombs (as well as killing and evading a few of Foss' men), whilst Foss himself kills several hostages after the end of the first and second periods.
+The Secret Service and the Pittsburgh Bureau of Police team up to surround the arena, and a standoff ensues.
+Meanwhile, Darren manages to locate and disarm several of the bombs.
+Foss, meanwhile, kills several hostages during the first and second intermissions.
 Hallmark finally makes his way inside and meets Darren, who explains where the rest of the bombs are most likely located.
-Hallmark is revealed to be in league with Foss, and tries to kidnap Tyler, but fails.
-Hallmark then reveals his true self to Darren, who sets him on fire and ultimately kills him.
+Hallmark is seen to be in league with Foss and tries to kidnap Tyler, but fails.
+Hallmark then reveals himself to Darren, who sets him on fire and ultimately kills him.
 Darren then uses Hallmark's phone to contact Foss, who taunts that he is holding his daughter captive.

-As time ticks down, Darren disables more bombs, but is severely slowed by confrontations with Foss' men.
+As the third period ticks down, Darren disables more bombs but is slowed by confrontations with Foss' men.
 At one point, Darren, dressed as the Pittsburgh goalie to escape the thugs, enters the game and successfully defends a shot on goal.
-As the third period runs down, Luc Robitaille scores the game-tying goal for Pittsburgh in the last second, prompting sudden death overtime and prolonging the game.
+Luc Robitaille scores the game-tying goal for Pittsburgh at the last second, prompting sudden death overtime, prolonging the game.
 Deciding that there's no time left to find the remaining bombs, Darren climbs to the roof of the arena.
-He fights off two of Foss' henchmen; one of them falls onto the score display, blowing it up.
-As the arena erupts into chaos, Darren advances upon the owner's box from above and forces his way in, rescuing Emily, the Vice President and the remaining hostages.
+He fights off two of Foss' henchmen, one of whom falls onto the scoreboard, blowing it up.
+As the arena erupts into chaos, Darren advances upon the owner's box from above and forces his way in, rescuing Emily, the Vice President, and the remaining hostages.
 Darren and Emily reunite with Tyler and set out to leave the arena.

-Foss manages to escape and blend in with the panicking crowd.
+Foss manages to escape and blends in with the panicking crowd.
 He sets off one of the bombs, flooding part of the arena, and recaptures Emily when she recognizes him.
-They head towards the top of the arena, where a helicopter is waiting to lift Foss away.
+The pair heads toward the top of the arena, where a helicopter is waiting to lift Foss away.
 Darren intervenes and saves his daughter before Foss can shoot her.
-As Foss attempts to flee, Darren shoots the pilot, causing the chopper to stall and fall into the arena, sending a terrified Foss to his death as the chopper explodes on impact with the ice.
-Darren is led to an awaiting medic unit while his children tell the paramedics of his heroism.
+As Foss attempts to flee, Darren shoots the pilot, causing the helicopter to stall.
+The helicopter falls into the arena where it explodes on impact with the ice, killing Foss.
+Darren is led to a waiting medic unit while his children tell the paramedics of his heroism.